Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

    - Go to the [Node.js simple server project](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api)
    - Fork the project
    - Copy your fork 'HTTPS clone URL'
-   - In the git console, run the following command:
+   - In the git console, run the following commands:<br />
       ```
       git clone <your HTTPS clone URL>

+      git checkout v1.0-workshop
       ```
-This creates the workflow-node.js-view.and.data.api in your current directory.
+	 The first command creates the workflow-node.js-view.and.data.api in your current directory.
+The second command is optional and is there to make sure we work on the correct version of the material made for this instructions.
-   - Change directory into it:
+   - Change your working directory <br />
       ```
       cd workflow-node.js-view.and.data.api
       ```
-   - Checkout the proper tutorial starting point:

-      ```
-      git checkout v1.0-workshop
-      ```
-This command is optional and ensures that we work on the correct version of the material corresponding to these instructions.

 * Not using git
   - Go to the [Node.js simple server project](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api)